ZhangPeizhou/BookStoreProject/README.md

 PostgreSQL;

 - Download:
-Download "Base_Code", "SQL" from GitHub.
+Download "Base_Code", "DataBase" from GitHub.

 - Preparation:
-Restore the "BookStoreProjectDB.sql" using pgAdmin or PostgreSQL.
+Restore the "BookStoreProjectDB" using pgAdmin or PostgreSQL.
 Open command line on Base_Code folder and type: npm i

 - Run the application:
-Open command line and type: node index.js.
+Open command line and type: node index.js
 Go to the given url ( http://localhost:3000 ).